Table of Contents

 Our nation’s college campuses are hardly exempt from these pressures, as the 2023-24 academic year made abundantly clear, with students and faculty across the country expressing diverging political positions that caused controversy about the Israeli-Palestinian conflict in Gaza.
 Colleges and Universities were often too quick to punish students and faculty for protected expression administrators deemed — incorrectly — to be “material support for terrorism,” either because they misunderstand the law or due to pressure from politiciansdonors, and the public

 It doesn’t have to be this way.
-Here, we’ll discuss the nature of our Consitution’s protections for free speech, the legal meaning of “material support for terrorism,” and how, with a solid understanding of the relevant law, you can easily differentiate the two.
+Here, we’ll discuss the nature of our Consitution’s protections for free speech, the legal meaning of the material support doctrine, and how with a solid understanding of the relevant law you can easily differentiate the two.

 What kind of controversial expression does the First Amendment protect?